Who or what inspired you to take up the violin, and pursue a career in music?

 What do you enjoy doing most?

 I enjoy playing music I love, to the best of my ability and I very much enjoy travelling (including swimming in warm seas).
-Listening to music, some of my favourite are the Mozart operas but I also cherish silence – the most profound I ever experienced was in the Namib dessert when I was on tour giving concerts for the British Council.
+Listening to music, from Mozart operas to Jazz, but I also cherish silence – the most profound I ever experienced was in the Namib dessert when I was on tour giving concerts for the British Council.

 What is your present state of mind?